Jherson-Aguto/BankingSystem/docs/Project.md

 # Project Blueprint: CSBank System Evolution

-This blueprint describes the long-term evolution of **CSBank**, beginning with **Customer Registration** and gradually expanding into a production-quality banking backend while following **Clean Architecture**.
+This blueprint describes the long-term evolution of **CSBank**, beginning with customer registration and evolving into a production-quality banking backend while following **Clean Architecture**.

-The project is intentionally designed so that every abstraction is learned only after understanding the concepts beneath it.
+The project is intentionally designed around one principle:

+> Understand every abstraction before depending on it.

+Rather than learning frameworks first, CSBank builds every major concept from first principles and only then introduces higher-level abstractions.

-The objective is not simply to build a banking system, but to understand **why every architectural decision exists** before relying on higher-level frameworks or abstractions.
+The objective is not simply to build banking software, but to understand why every architectural decision exists.

 ---